Speaking Out movement: Wrestling journalism

 Michael Brandon Stroud, professional wrestling editor for Uproxx, had his "With Spandex" vertical suspended after he was accused of sexual assault.
 Uproxx later announced on July 2 that Stroud was fired from the publication and "With Spandex" would be shut down, with future pro wrestling coverage to appear on Uproxx Sports.

 British Parliament inquiry

-On September 24, 2020, the British Government launched a formal All-Party Parliamentary Group inquiry into the UK wrestling scene after the numerous allegations that came out of the Speaking Out movement.
-The inquiry will be headed by Alex Davies-Jones.
-Progress and Trust Wrestling announced they will be working with the APPG.
+On September 24, 2020, the All-Party Parliamentary Group, an informal cross-party group of MPs which has no official status within Parliament, launched an inquiry into the UK wrestling scene after the numerous allegations that came out of the Speaking Out movement.
+Progress and Trust Wrestling announced they would be working with the APPG.
+The inquiry was headed by Alex Davies-Jones.